“soaring” – The Guardian

 Born in Norway and raised in England, British soprano Lottie Greenhow has enjoyed a rich and varied career as a singer across the UK and internationally.

-Educated at Cambridge University, where she was a prize-winning academic and choral scholar, Lottie is also active as a multi-instrumentalist, Norwegian music specialist and Early Years music teacher.
+Educated at Cambridge University, where she was a prize-winning academic and choral scholar, Lottie now studies with Carolyn Sampson.
+She is also active as a multi-instrumentalist, Norwegian music specialist and Early Years music teacher.
 She lives in Bedford with her husband, tenor Harry Bagnall, and their three young children.

 Lottie received critical acclaim for her performances as Hardanger Fiddle and vocal soloist on Erland Cooper’s triptych of Orkney-inspired albums: Solan Goose, Sule Skerry and Hether Blether.